|Irish Soda Bread|

 - Melt & then cool the Butter before using.

-- Before placing the sticky dough in the pie plate, rub a little Butter on the palms of your hands.
-The dough will then be easier to work with.
+- Before placing the sticky dough in the pie plate, rub a little Butter on your hands.

 Total baking time: 40- 45 Minutes